2013–2015 PKK–Turkey peace process

-The Solution process (Çözüm süreci), also known as Peace process (Barış süreci; Proseya Aştiyê) or the PKK–Turkish peace process, was a peace process that aimed to resolve the conflict between Turkey and the PKK as part of the Kurdish–Turkish conflict (1978–2025).
+The Solution process (Çözüm süreci), also known as the Peace process (Barış süreci; Proseya Aştiyê) or the PKK–Turkish peace process, was a peace process that aimed to resolve the conflict between Turkey and the Kurdistan Workers' Party as part of the Kurdish–Turkish conflict (1978–2025).
 The conflict, which began in 1984, which has now ended as of 2025 and has resulted in over 40,000 mortal casualties and great economic losses for Turkey and its Kurdish majority southeastern areas as well as high damage to the general population.

 Though there was a unilateral cease-fire between 1999 and 2004, the sides failed to gain understanding, and the conflict became increasingly violent.
 The 2013 truce was working until the truce fully collapsed in 2015, following the Ceylanpınar incidents, in which the PKK killed two Turkish policemen, accusing Turkey to have collaborated with the Islamic State (IS) in the Suruç bombing.

 Background

 The Turkey-PKK conflict is an armed conflict between the Republic of Turkey and people related to PKK, which have demanded freedom from Turkey to create an independent Kurdistan, or to have autonomy and greater political and cultural rights for Kurds inside the Republic of Turkey.
 The PKK is considered a terrorist organisation by Turkey, the United States, and the European Union.
 Although insurgents have carried out attacks in many regions of Turkey, the insurgency is mainly in southeastern Turkey.
 The PKK's military presence in Iraq's Kurdistan Region, which it uses as launchpad for attacks on Turkey, has resulted in the Turkish military carrying out frequent ground incursions and air and artillery strikes in the region, as the Kurdistan Regional Government claimed they do not have sufficient military forces to prevent the PKK from operating.
 The conflict has particularly affected Turkey's tourism industry and has cost the economy of Turkey an estimated 300 to 450 billion dollars, mainly military expenses.

 Since the PKK was founded on November 27, 1978, it has been involved in armed clashes with Turkish security forces.
 The full-scale insurgency however, did not begin until August 15, 1984 when the PKK announced a Kurdish uprising.
 The first insurgency lasted until September 1, 1999 when the PKK declared a unilateral cease-fire.
 The armed conflict was later resumed on June 1, 2004, when the PKK declared an end to its cease-fire.
 Since summer 2011, the conflict has become increasingly violent with resumption of large-scale hostilities.